bobrov-site/bobrov-site/README.md

 =======================
 Frontend Developer
 ------------------
 I have been developing websites with +3 years of experience.
 During the period of freelancing, I was engaged in the full-stack development (design and web on Wordpress).
-Now I am deep in the development of applications on Vue.js
+Now I am deep in the development of web-applications on frontend-side.

 I have developed different types: landing pages, multi-page and e-commerce sites.
 My database contains more than 30 positive reviews from my clients who are entrepreneurs in small and medium-sized businesses.